-The gender ratio for Chhattisgarh according to the 1991 census was 985, which is very high when compared to most other regions of India.
-Except for Kerala, the new state of Chhattisgarh has a higher gender ratio than all other states.
-This does not include a comparison with the two other new states of Uttaranchal and Vananchal.
+The gender ratio for Chhattisgarh according to the 2011 census was 991, Chhattisgarh has a high female-male sex ratio (991) ranking at the 5th position among other states of India.
+Although this ratio is small compared to other states, it is unique in India because Chhattisharh is — the 10th largest state in India.
 The gender ratio in Rural areas is 1000, but the urban gender ratio, on the other hand is very low at just 917.
 The trend of a very low urban gender ratio is common across different groups in Chhattisgarh.
 The gender ratio amongst the tribal groups in the state, based on the 1991 census was 1009, but it falls to a low of just 920 for urban areas.
 Similarly the gender ratio for all scheduled castes was 987, whereas it was 853 in urban areas.
 It is not only the tribal communities that have a high gender ratio.
 The non-scheduled tribes and castes have a gender ratio of 971 in 1991.
 This figure is high and shows that women in Chhattisgarh are in a better condition in comparison to most of India.

 Chhattisgarh has been famous for its rice mills, cements and steel plants.
 Durg, Raipur, Korba and Bilaspur are the leading districts in the field of industrial development in the state.
 Bhilai Steel Plant (BSP) in Durg district happens to be the largest integrated steel plant of the country.
 Establishment of BSP in 1950's led to development of a wide range of industries at Raipur and Bhilai.
 Raipur district has got the rare distinction of having the largest number of big and small-scale cement plants.
 Bilaspur and Durg districts too are home to a number of large-scale cement plants korba, with a number of power generating units established by NTPC and MPEB, is among the leading power generation centers of the country.
 Aluminium and explosive plants are also located in Korba district.
 There are a number of industrial growth centers in the state which host hundreds of industrial units.
 The principal growth centers in the state are : Urla and Siltara (Raipur); Borai (Durg) and Sirgitti (Bilaspur).